geosolutions-it/MapStore2/docs/developer-guide/integrations/auth.md

 # MapStore Authentication - Implementation Details

-In this section you can ee the implementation details about the login / logout workflow implemented by MapStore.
+In this section you can see the implementation details about the login / logout workflow implemented by MapStore.

 ## Standard MapStore login